Kattenelvis/Obsidian-Vault-master/Blog Posts/Society.md

 Now let's establish what we are optimizing for.
 There are countlessly many optimization functions one can have (even with multiple outputs!).
 So what do we do?

+People are generally (maybe always) self-interested (a viewpoint called psychological egoism) and will take the path of least resistance (minimize free energy).
 Optimize for: Self-interest of many individuals

 For simplicity, let's maximize EU for lowest utility individual.
 Leximin applies it over time, and has good properties.